doc4d/docs/docs/Project/components.md

 - "1.0.0 – 1.2.3" or ">=1.0.0 <=1.2.3": version between 1.0.0 and 1.2.3.
 - "`<1.2.3 || >=2`": version that is not between 1.2.3 and 2.0.0.

-If you do not specify a tag or a version, 4D automatically retrieves the "latest" version.
+If you do not specify a tag or a version, 4D automatically retrieves the "latest"/"highest" version.

-The Dependency manager checks periodically if component updates are available on Github.
-If a new version is available for a component, an update indicator is then displayed for the component in the dependency list, [depending on your settings](#defining-a-github-dependency-version-range).
+The Dependency manager checks periodically if component updates are available on the Git hosting platform.
+If a new version is available for a component, an update indicator is then displayed for the component in the dependency list, [depending on your settings](#defining-a-dependency-version-range).

 #### Naming conventions for 4D version tags

-If you want to use the [**Follow 4D Version**](#defining-a-github-dependency-version-range) dependency rule, the tags for component releases on the Github repository must comply with specific conventions.
+If you want to use the [**Follow 4D Version**](#defining-a-github-dependency-version-range) dependency rule, the tags for component releases must comply with specific conventions.

 - **LTS versions**: `x.y.p` pattern, where `x.y` corresponds to the main 4D version to follow and `p` (optional) can be used for patch versions or additional updates.
 When a project specifies that it follows the 4D version for *x.y* LTS version, the Dependency Manager will resolve it as "the latest version x.*" if available or "version below x".
 If no such version exists, the user will be notified.
 For example, "20.4" will be resolved by the Dependency manager as "the latest component version 20.\* or version below 20".